Information Technology Teacher in Senegal

-Bourofaye Christian School provides a safe, inspiring, Christian environment for children of missionaries, enabling their parents to fulfil their calling.
+Bourofaye Christian School provides an international standard education, and a safe, inspiring, Christian environment for children of missionaries, enabling their parents to fulfil their calling.

-The school is looking for someone to teach Information Technology for the next academic year.
+The school is looking for someone to teach ICT Information & Communication Technology for the next academic year.
 Could this be you?

 You will also have the opportunity to teach other subjects and get involved in the life of this residential school.